 - Service layer.
 Responsible for managing the three previous levels.
 Provides data monitoring and prompt troubleshooting.

-Cloud Hosted Database: How Corporate Storage Differs From Regular Databases
+Cloud Hosted Database: Corporate Storage vs. Regular Databases

 Businesses became actively interested in corporate storage at the end of the last century.
 The storages were implemented by businessmen to raise the speed of reaction to changes, as well as keep an eye on performance indicators and make the processes automated.
 Various applications matched different processes: some of them were utilized to conduct financial transactions, while others were used for coordinating supply chains.
 And still, other applications helped to diagnose the performance of sales.